 Insulation of cold rooms and freezers

-Polyurethane foam is used in sectors such as construction with the main function of providing thermal insulation.
-This function is useful in boats, particularly in the case of boats that have refrigerators or freezers.
+Polyurethane foam is used in sectors such as the building sector with the main aim of providing thermal insulation.
+This function is useful in boats, particularly in the case of boats that have cool stores or freezers.

 These chambers are located in the lower part of the boat, in direct contact with the “tailor-made sandwich panel” that the closed-cell polyurethane and the hull have created.
-This enclosure gives you the thermal insulation required by the products carried by boat.
+This enclosure provides the thermal insulation required by the products carried by boat.

 Rigid Polyurethane Foam System 9762-X